olcf/olcf-user-docs/software/profiling/TAU.rst

 	loops routine="#"
 	END_INSTRUMENT_SECTION

-Then declare the options in your submission script
+Then declare the options in your submission script:

 .. code::

 	export TAU_OPTIONS="-optTauSelectFile=select.tau -optLinking=lpnetcdf -optVerbose"

-- The linking option is required for this application, not for all the applications
+- The linking option is required for this application, but may not be for all applications.
-- Do not forget to unset ``TAU_OPTIONS`` when not necessary
+- Do not forget to unset ``TAU_OPTIONS`` when it's not necessary.
-- Execute the application as previously
+- Execute the application as previously shown.
 - Now you can see the duration of all the loops

 .. image:: /images/tau_mpi_loops1.png
    :align: center

 - Select Options -> Select Metric… -> Exclusive… -> PAPI_TOT_INS/PAPI_TOT_CYC

 .. image:: /images/tau_mpi_loops2.png
    :align: center

-The loops with less than 1.5 IPC have poor performance and probably they could be improved.
+The loops with less than 1.5 IPC have poor performance and could likely be improved.

 MPI+OpenMP
 ==========